11.3. Decisions and Uncertainty#

 In the example about Mendel’s model for the colors of pea plants, the null hypothesis is that the assumptions of his model are good: each plant has a 75% chance of having purple flowers, independent of all other plants.

-Under this hypothesis, we were able to simulate random samples, by using
+Under this hypothesis, we can simulate random samples by using

 The alternative hypothesis.
 This says that some reason other than chance made the data differ from the predictions of the model in the null hypothesis.

 In the example about Mendel’s plants, the alternative hypothesis is simply that his model isn’t good.

 Keep in mind that the alternative doesn’t say how or why the model isn’t good.
 It just says the model isn’t good.